 Admissions at the top colleges in India and abroad are now more competitive than ever.
 There are too many deserving students competing against each other to study their subject of choice.
 It’s a fact that high grades and excellent test scores are not always good enough to make the cut these days.

 Summer school programs are excellent ways to build a nice resume and stand out in the crowd.
 Students, who spend part of their summer holidays attending a summer school program, obviously get an edge over other students.

-According to the “summer school effect” study by Bristol University, 76% of children who attended a summer school program, went on to study at an elite university, compared with just 55% children with a similar academic and social background who did not attend any summer school program.
+According to the “summer school effect” study by Bristol University, 76% of children who attended a summer school program, went on to study at an elite university, compared with just 55% of children with a similar academic and social background who did not attend any summer school program.